-A school can have up to three students competing at the Online Semifinals: one English champion, one French champion, and one Bilingual champion.
+Note: A school may enter up to three students in the Online Semifinals, one per prize stream (one English champion, one Bilingual champion, and one French champion).

 Students prepare differently for the Online Semifinals depending on their chosen prize stream: